inspec/inspec/docs/resources.rst

 Syntax -- DONE
 -----------------------------------------------------
-A ``postgres_conf`` InSpec resource block declares one (or more) settings in the ``postgresql.conf`` file, and then compares the setting in the configuration file to the value stated in the test.
-For example:
+A ``postgres_conf`` InSpec resource block declares one (or more) settings in the ``postgresql.conf`` file, and then compares the setting in the configuration file to the value stated in the test:

 .. code-block:: ruby